bmestanov/hackerrank-scraper/README.md

 How to run:
 1. `npm install`
 2. Check your hackerrank cookie header and paste it into the file "cookie"
+__Note: Make sure the file is a single line__
 4. `CONTEST=<contest-slug> npm start`